scaperothian/diamondhands-demo/_posts/2024-05-09-a-basic-theoretical-arbitrage-approach.md

 &nbsp;

-So, how do we create a forecasting algorithm around this idea when the idea is that an investor is going to invest some amount other than the token price itself.
-So for the modeling, we have decided to use a Regression model to predict a percentage change of the price between Pool 1 and Pool 2.
+How do we create a forecasting algorithm around this idea when the idea is that an investor is going to invest some amount other than the token price itself?
+Our team has decided to use a Regression model to predict a percentage change of the price between Pool 1 and Pool 2.
 This in reality leads to two forecasting models (one for Gas Fee prediction and one for Percent Change between pools).

 &nbsp;